panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 dog.legs; // => 4
 ```

+and create `cat` and `dog` objects when instantiaging the class.

+The answe is that even when using `class` syntax under the hood prototypes are used.
 ES2015 `class` syntax is a syntactic sugar on top of prototypal inheritance.

-Yes, you're dealing with the prototypal inheritance, just beautified with classes syntax.

 The above code snippet is equivalent to the following: